-The efficiency of excitation of higher modes depends on the depth of the source, the source mechanism, and crustal structure.
-Although the absolute values of the reflection coefficients for shear waves at the Moho and the free surface are equal to unity, the shear velocity contrast at Moho influences the resulting amplitudes of higher modes as it determines the loss of energy leaked into the mantle.
-The resulting amplitudes of the higher modes will depend on several factors, including the structure of the medium and the depth and mechanism of the source (Levshin et al., 1972b; Levshin et al., 1989).
-The radiation pattern of the higher modes is often quite different from that for fundamental modes (Figure 7).
-Examples of radiation patterns for an event on 03/28/1999 in Southern Tibet are shown in Figure 7 for different source depths.
-The radiation pattern for the first higher Rayleigh mode has four lobes for source depth less than 50 km.
+Although the absolute values of the reflection coefficients for shear waves at the Moho and the free surface are equal to unity, the shear velocity contrast at the Moho influences the resulting amplitudes of higher modes as it determines the loss of energy leaked into the mantle.
+The resulting amplitudes of the higher modes will depend on several factors, including the structure of the medium and the depth and mechanism of the source (Levshin et al. 1972b, 1989).
+The radiation pattern of the higher modes is often quite different from that for fundamental modes (Fig. 7).
+Examples of radiation patterns for an event on 1999 March 28 in southern Tibet are shown in Fig. 7 for different source depths.
+The radiation pattern for the fundamental mode between an 8- and 16-s period has only two lobes, while the radiation pattern for the first higher Rayleigh mode has four lobes for a source depth less than 50 km.
 Similar results are obtained for other source mechanisms and crustal models.
-The additional nodes in the overtone radiation pattern contributes to the lower chance of its observation relative to fundamental modes.
+The additional nodes in the overtone radiation pattern contribute to the lower chance of its observation relative to fundamental modes.

-Examples of spectral amplitudes as a function of source depth for fundamental and first higher Rayleigh modes at different periods are presented in Figure 8.
-The source mechanism is for the same event in Southern Tibet used to construct Figure 7.
-Two structural models, namely, for the Tibetan Plateau and for the Kazakh Platform are selected (see Figure 2).
+Examples of spectral amplitudes as a function of source depth for fundamental and first higher Rayleigh modes at different periods are presented in Fig. 8.
+The source mechanism is for the same event in southern Tibet used to construct Fig. 7.
+Two structural models, namely, for the Tibetan plateau and for the Kazakh platform are selected (see Fig. 2).
 Higher modes have significantly smaller amplitudes for shallow events, but their amplitudes grow quickly as the source deepens.
 This is especially true for the Tibetan structure with the thick crust.
 The excitation of the higher mode at the same period is more efficient in a model with thick crust.
-The relative increase in intensity of the higher Rayleigh modes with increasing source depth is well observed on synthetic seismograms for the fundamental and first higher Rayleigh modes for the Tibetan model (Figure 9).
+The relative increase in intensity of the higher Rayleigh modes with increasing source depth is well observed on synthetic seismograms for the fundamental and first higher Rayleigh modes for the Tibetan model (Fig. 9).
 For shallow events, the fundamental mode obscures the overtone.
 With events at 30 km depth or deeper, the amplitude of the first crustal Rayleigh overtone is commensurate with the fundamental mode amplitude, at least for the Tibetan structure.
 This source depth dependence is different for Love waves, however.